joaohenggeler/web-cache-exporter/README.md

 Note that this application hasn't been thoroughly tested with modern versions of Visual Studio.

-This batch file can also use the 7-Zip utility to package any releases.
+This batch file can also use the [7-Zip utility](https://www.7-zip.org/download.html) to package any releases.
 By default, the `Build.bat` will try to run the 7-Zip executable located in the path specified by `_7ZIP_EXE_PATH`.
 This utility is not included with the source distribution.
-If you don't care about packaging the compiled application, you may turn off this feature by setting `PACKAGE_BUILD` to `No`.
+If you don't care about packaging the compiled application, you may disable this feature by setting `PACKAGE_BUILD` to `No`.

 ### Dependencies